udayakts/Classification-pipeline-to-perform-EDA_train_optimize_and_compare/README.md

 # ML Pipeline: EDA, model training, hyper-parameter optimization and model comparison

-Machine learning skills are  to predict survivals in the Titanic data.
+Machine learning skills are applied to predict survivals in the Titanic data.
 Codes include data exploration/analysis, data preprocessing, feature engineering, building ML models, cross-validation, hyperparameter tuning and comparing the models.
 Pipeline and column transformers are also employed.